Struggling to get interviews?

 Example resumes in the Harvard format

-Here are three examples showing how to apply the Harvard format at different stages of your career.
-You can download these resumes as templates to help guide you in writing your own.
+Here are some example resumes showing how to apply the Harvard format at different stages of your career.
+You can download these as templates to help guide you in writing your own.

-This resume is ideal if you don’t have much experience to add to your graduate resume.
+This resume is ideal if you don’t have much work experience.
 The applicant uses the Harvard format to emphasize their education and extracurricular achievements.

 Executive-level Harvard resume